tstriker/akai-apc-mini-mk2/README.md

 1. Get your hands on an AKAI APC Mini Mk2
 2. Plug it in your device through USB (works on smartphones too!)
-3. Open up a web browser running your website with the library's code (note: chromium on linux currently broken)
+3. Open up a web browser running your website with the library's code (note: chromium on linux currently broken - use firefox instead)
 4. Profit!

 # Install